Everybody starts somewhere in life and it’s no different for those who want to try to become a smoker grill enthusiast

 Before we go any further allow me to highlight the 7 smoker personalities to you; so you could find where your personality ranks.

-Process-oriented smoker: You’re not just a grilling enthusiast, but is in love with every minute detail of smoking like how the whole thing works.
+Process-oriented smoker: You’re not just a grilling enthusiast, but are in love with every minute detail of smoking like how the whole thing works.
 You can choose the offset smoker or the water smoker to satisfy your insatiable desire to observe the whole smoking process.
+You might want to consider a front loading water smoker like this one, so you can check in on the process as it develops.

 Smoked food addict: You’ve been addicted to smoked and barbecued foods for a long time, and you wouldn’t have it any other way.
-The water smoker, offset smoker would be good for you, but you can also build your own smokehouse to showcase your smoking skills.
+The water smoker or offset smoker would be good for you, like the ones we discussed in the previous section, but you can also build your own smokehouse to showcase your smoking skills.

 Don’t be confused.
 A charcoal grill is the same as a smoker grill, because charcoal is the best grill fuel for any smoker grill.
 Charcoal is a lot easier to work with than natural gas or propane grills.
 All you have to do is follow the step-by-step setup from the manual on propping up your charcoal grill, add the coals or wood chips and chunks and you’re ready to go!
 Remember, in order for your cooking to be good, you’ll need a charcoal grill that has a tight-fitting lid.
 It must also have lower and upper vents which controls the heat and a huge clearance between the grill grate and the lid in case you’re going to smoke large pieces of meat like beef shoulder clod or turkey.
 The charcoal grill is the best grills in the smoker grill industry, because it’s cheap and is probably the most durable among other grills.